Canon 6D Mark II vs Panasonic GX1

 Travel and landscape photographers will find it useful that the 6D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the GX1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the GX1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GX1 was succeeded by the Panasonic GX7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 6D Mark II and GX1 can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Panasonic GX1 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 6D Mark II and the Panasonic GX1?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.